madmason/angular_workshop/Task_01_Setup/New_Project.md

 Create new project with angular-cli:

 ```
-ng new PROJECT_NAME
+ng new PROJECT_NAME --routing --style scss
 ```

-The CLI will ask you the following questions:

-- Would you like to add Angular routing?
-Yes
-- Which stylesheet format would you like to use?
-SCSS
+The last two options will create a module for routing and set .scss as stylesheet format (see https://angular.io/cli/new).

 Go into project directory:
 ```